The singular Hitchin fibration, cameral data, and representation theory: Abelianisation and the cameral group

 \subsection{The cameral group for non-singular Dixmier sheets}

 For the rest of this section we will assume that $S$ is a non-singular Dixmier sheet corresponding to a fixed Levi subgroup $L$ of $G$, i.e. $S$ has an open dense locus of semisimple elements, whose centralisers are conjugate to $L$.

-We give a generalisation of the homomorphism $\kappa$ in (\ref{RegCameralMoreqn}) as an abelianisation of the smooth centraliser $\mathcal I^{sm}_S$ of the $S$, and under certain conditions, which are always satisfied if $G$ is a classical group, we prove a smoothness property necessary for constructing the abelianised fibrations in Section \ref{IntAbFibrnsbn}.
+We give a generalisation of the homomorphism $\kappa$ in (\ref{RegCameralMoreqn}) as an abelianisation of the smooth centraliser $\mathcal I^{sm}_S$ of $S$, and under certain conditions, which are always satisfied if $G$ is a classical group, we prove a smoothness property necessary for constructing the abelianised fibrations in Section \ref{IntAbFibrnsbn}.

 Let $\bar{Z}$ be the abelianisation of $L$, i.e. $\bar{Z} = L/L^{der}$, where

 We let

 be the Weil restriction of the constant group scheme $\bar{Z} \times \mathfrak{z}$ under the map $p:\mathfrak{z} \rightarrow \mathcal B$ of Lemma \ref{StackyZquotientlem} (see e.g. \cite{HR} for the definition and properties of Weil restriction in the context of algebraic stacks).
 The set of $X$-points of $\Pi_S$ over $\mathcal B$, for a scheme $X$ with a given map $X \rightarrow \mathcal B$, can be described as